14th September, 2021

 - A domestic client who controls the way in which any construction work is carried out by a person at work must comply with the requirements of this Part so far as they relate to matters within the client’s control.

-Knowing part 4 of the regulations is a must for contractors.
+Knowing part 4 of the regulations is a must for contractors, and anyone controlling construction work.
 Prosecutions do happen, and the HSE will take enforcement action for breaches under part 4.

-We only need to look at CDM prosecutions from 2018 to find two significant prosecutions under CDM part 4.
-A Manchester based property developer was sent to prison for breaching regulation 19 (stability of structures).
+We only need to look at recent CDM prosecutions to find two significant prosecutions under CDM part 4.
+A Manchester-based property developer was sent to prison for breaching regulation 19 (stability of structures).
 In another prosecution, a breach of regulation 27 (traffic routes) resulted in a £500,000 fine for a Birmingham based contractor.

 For example, the regulations state that the colour of any artificial lighting must not affect or change the perception of any sign or signal provided for health and safety.